5 Heads of Income Tax

 • Profits from investments

-• Profits from profession
+• Profits from the profession

 On the other hand, sources of income are monetary sources that differ for an individual or business.
 Thus, salary, commission, interest, etc., can be a source of income for an individual.
 However, profits, return on Investments, and grants from the government are examples of a source of income for a business.